abhinav-amu67/Breast-Cancer-Detection-using-ML/SVM/notepad svm/readME.md

-# Breast Cancer Detection using SVM
+# Breast Cancer Detection using SVM (Threshold Optimized)

-This project uses a Support Vector Machine (SVM) with RBF kernel to classify breast cancer tumors as Malignant or Benign using the Wisconsin Breast Cancer Dataset.
+This project implements a Support Vector Machine (SVM) classifier for breast cancer detection using the Wisconsin Breast Cancer Dataset.
+In addition to the default decision threshold (0.5), the model is further improved by selecting an optimal threshold based on ROC analysis.

 Dataset:
 - Source: sklearn.datasets.load_breast_cancer